go-task/task/docs/installation.md

 ```

 This installation method is community owned, but since it's `-git` version of
-the package, it's always latest available version based on the git repository.
+the package, it's always latest available version based on the Git repository.

 ## Go